srl-ethz/hydra-documentation/docs/source/bom/printed.rst

 Cable Clip Small (5x)         PETG/PLA
 ============================= ===================

 For each Hemera Tool the following 3D printed parts are needed.
-If you are using a different kind of cablebrace, please adapt the "Hemera Parking Spot" and "Hemera Cable Relief" parts.
+If you are using a different kind of cable brace, please adapt the "Hemera Parking Spot" and "Hemera Cable Relief" parts.
 If you are using a second Hemera tool, mirror the "Filament Guide" and Filament Holder" parts for the second side.

 ============================= ===================
 Part Name                     Material